Abbashozefa/create-service/README.md

-# Create Service Images
+# STEPS

-To create docker images of the services that print their own name
+## To create Docker images of the services that print their own name

-## Run

 Clone the project